 The judging panel for the Corporate Content Awards is made up of leading industry experts who are based in in-house and agency roles.
 If you would like to judge this programme, please send a bio for consideration to firstname.lastname@example.org

-Below you can see who represented the 2018 Corporate Content Awards panel
+Below you can see who represents the 2020 Corporate Content Awards panel.

 Story coach and executive producer